 Students with verified disabilities who may require academic accommodations or auxiliary aids are strongly recommended to contact the Disability Support Programs and Services (DSPS) office, and complete the orientation procedures well before classes begin to ensure timely provision of services.
 Students are encouraged to identify themselves to the appropriate instructors to discuss the details and timelines necessary to provide appropriate accommodations.
 Students enrolled in online courses are encouraged to contact the campus DSPS department where the courses are being offered to request academic accommodation.
-Questions regarding academic accommodations and disability discrimination, including how to file a complaint or a formal grievance with regards to academic accommodations should be directed to the campus 504 Officer, Michele Madrid Novak at 619-388-4850 in room 104 at the Educational Cultural Complex
+Questions regarding academic accommodations and disability discrimination, including how to file a complaint or a formal grievance with regards to academic accommodations should be directed to the campus 504 Officer, Michele Madrid Novak at 619-388-7832 in Room A-104 at the Continuing Education Miramar